-In addition to any specific funding restrictions described in this RFA, all grantees must expend grant funds in accordance with the cost principles delineated by the City-Wide Grants Manual and Sourcebook, the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR 200), and, if applicable based on funding source, the U.S. Department of Treasury.
+In addition to any specific funding restrictions described in this RFA, all grantees must expend grant funds in accordance with the cost principles delineated by the City-Wide Grants Manual and Sourcebook, the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR 200), and, if applicable based on funding source, the U.S. Department of Justice, Office of Justice Programs Financial Guide, www.ojp.usdoj.gov/financialguide.